aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/dynamic-composition.md

 {% endcode %}

 {% hint style="info" %}
-With a custom element as a view model, all standard lifecycles, and `activate` will be called during the composition.
+With a custom element as a view model, all standard lifecycles and `activate` will be called during the composition.
 {% endhint %}

 ## Composing Without a Custom Element